Breanna-Geller/KNN_Model_for_Iris_Data/README.md

 3   petal width  Feature   Continuous        None                                               None    cm             no 4         class   Target  Categorical        None  class of iris plant: Iris Setosa, Iris Versico...
 None             no
 ```

+### PCA to reduce dimensions
+In PCA, n_components is the "number of components to keep".[1](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) It takes the first n number of principal components.
+With many attributes it can be difficult to visualize data.
+Usually more than 90% of vairance can be explained by two/three principal components.
+[2](https://www.geeksforgeeks.org/implementing-pca-in-python-with-scikit-learn/)